nkoep/nkoep.net/posts/adaboost-regressor.md

 However, it is safe to say that the most common choice of weak learners in AdaBoost are [CARTs](https://en.wikipedia.org/wiki/Predictive_analytics#Classification_and_regression_trees_.28CART.29).
-This is also the case for sklearn's `AdaBoostRegressor` estimator, which we will use as baseline to compare our implementation against later on.
+This is also the case for sklearn's `AdaBoostRegressor`, which we will use as baseline to compare our implementation against later on.

-> The Python code this post refers to can be found here:
+> The Python code accompanying this post can be found here:
 > https://github.com/nkoep/fundamental-ml/tree/v3-adaboost.

 ## Adaptive Boosting